Category Archives: Retaining wall

 Soil nail construction is done from top to bottom.
 Every nail is installed with anchor plates or bearing plates.

 First, a single row of soil nails is installed after excavating the surface.
 Excavate further and install the second layer of soil nails as per design.
-After completing a reasonable height at which soil can free stand ( 1-2mtr) for at least 2 -3 days the next phase of the shotcreting process will start.
+Once you reach a reasonable height, soil can free stand (1-2 meters) for at least 2-3 days.
+Then the next phase of the shotcreting process will start.

 soil nailing

-A geotextile drain matting is placed over the soil and is followed by welded wire mesh as shown in the figure.
+A geotextile drain matting is placed over the soil.
+Then, it is followed by welded wire mesh as shown in the figure.
 Rebar stiffeners are sometimes provided to strengthen the shotcrete against punch shear forces.
-On completion of the first phase of shotcreting bearing plates with bevelled washers are installed over the shotcrete surface.
+On completion of the first phase of shotcreting bearing plates with beveled washers are installed over the shotcrete surface.

-If required as per design the first layer is covered with a second phase of reinforced concrete layer as shown in the figure.
+If required as per design, the first layer is covered with a second phase of reinforced concrete.
+This is shown in the figure.
 This concrete covers the nail head.

 Applications of soil nails